codacy-badger/data_science_study/README.md

 This repository stores the code I made while learning various things during the winter of 2018/19.

+## File layout

+* The folder *all_references* stores code snippets of concepts learned.  **Most of the work is stored in this folder**
+* The folder *class_files* stores any short projects generated in a class.
+Most classes do not have project files.
+There is not a lot of code stored here.
+* The folder *test_files* stores data files needed for code snippets.
+These are primarily `csv` files as study is focused mostly around data science topics.

 ## Courses Completed

 ### Cognitive Class - Applied Data Science with R